arla-sigl-2021/auth/README.md

   // ...
   "scripts": {
     "build": "webpack --mode production --env.API_ENDPOINT=https://api.groupeXX.arla-sigl.fr",
     "start": "webpack-dev-server --open"
-  },
+  }
   //...
 }
 ```

 Then, when you will use:

 - `npm start`: `API_ENDPOINT` will not be define and be default to `http://localhost:3000`
 - `npm run build`: `API_ENDPOINT` will be set to `https://api.groupeXX.arla-sigl.fr`

+You can try to push and see if you can reach your api once deploy.

 ## Step 6: Use permissions to have 2 different profiles of users

 The aim is to use the `Auth0` permissions to restrict access to some service to some users.

 This kind of segregation of users is very common in software.
 Think about any product following the Freemium business model, where you have free users and premium users.
 Premium users having access to more functionnalities and content that free users.

 Here is what we want to achieve:

 - Login with one premium user, and have access to see other user's profile
 - Login with one non-premium user, and instead of having access to other user's profile, she/he sees an offer to become a premium member.